 - Poured it out in an "S" shape.

 - Rolled it out evenly, using a 1/4" nap roller.

 - This took us a whopping 40 minutes to complete the entire roof surface.
 No Kidd'n!!!!

 - Basically, our roof was not in that bad of shape as far as the condition of the sheeting goes.
 Yes, it was all black, with just about zero white left but, we only had (2) small spots that needed repaired.
 This made the prep time much shorter and less involved.

 - The roof, being DARK BLACK, soaked-up the sun's rays and was at least 100 degrees.
-This seemed to make it more difficult to brush on the EPDM.
-I moved the coach to the side of garage to get less wind and more of an angle to the sun for rolling the roof.
+This seemed to make it more difficult to brush on the product I guess I should have waited until it was cooler.

 - Even with the environment issues we had to deal with, I am TOTALLY impressed with this product.
 While it made complete sense to me that it should work in the manner it was described, very few things ever do.
 This product fulfills its promise.